toombs-caeman/dotfiles/README.md

 a grab bag of stuff that personalizes my computers

+# general bent
+I use i3-gaps and neovim heavily on some arch derivative.

+# keymaps
+semantically i3 and vim have a bit of overlap in the 'arranging tiles' department so i3 gets the Meta key and vim gets the alt key, but I try to give keys the same semantic meaning.

 # Principles
 * simplicity is a feature
     * simplicity is robustly encapsulated complexity, not a lack of features